Arsen Avakov: Author's publications

-The book includes an interesting documentary part of the chronicle of the people's "Leninfall" and the official statistics of the "Institute of National Remembrance of Ukraine" on the dismantling of monuments to Lenin.
+The book also includes official statistics from the "Institute of National Remembrance of Ukraine" regarding the dismantling of monuments to Lenin.
 The collection concludes with a selection of arguments and responses from well-known Ukrainian politicians, public figures and publicists.

 The new, expanded edition of Arsen Avakov's book "Is Lenin with Us?" continues the broad public discussion that is relevant and absolutely necessary for building a mature democracy.